SIDN/entrada/README.md

 # ENTRADA

-ENTRADA - an open source big data tool for network data analytics.
+ENTRADA - A big data tool for network analytics.

-Converting and enriching network data in PCAP format to Apache Parquet format, sending the results to one of the following endpoints:
+Convert and enrich network data in PCAP format to Apache Parquet format and send the results to any of these endpoints:
 - Hadoop HDFS + Impala
 - AWS S3 + Athena
 - Local disk